11 Remedies For Impetigo, Causes, Signs, & How To Treat It

 The infection usually begins in two ways:

-• Secondary Impetigo – The bacteria invades the skin due to another skin condition that has disrupted the skin’s barrier (e.g., scabiesi XAn itchy, contagious (spreads easily through physical contact) skin rash caused by tiny mites that burrow into the skin. or eczemai XA long-term allergic, inflammatory skin condition that causes itchy, swollen, and cracked skin. ).
+- Secondary Impetigo – The bacteria invades the skin due to another skin condition that has disrupted the skin’s barrier (e.g., scabiesi An itchy, contagious (spreads easily through physical contact) skin rash caused by tiny mites that burrow into the skin. or eczemai A long-term allergic, inflammatory skin condition that causes itchy, swollen, and cracked skin. ).

-Adults usually develop impetigo due to a skin injury from another skin condition like dermatitis, which causes inflammation of the skin.
+Adults usually develop impetigo due to a skin injury from another skin condition like dermatitis, which causes skin inflammation.

 Children, on the other hand, are infected following a cut, scrape, or insect bite.
 They can also be infected without any damage to the skin when they are exposed to the infection directly or indirectly.